 At one point, the supplement was often around 100%.
-In the last decade, with the rise of solo travel, that has come down.
+In the last decade, with the rise of solo travel and advocacy by us and others, that has come down.
 On our Deals page, we only accept advertisers with no single supplement or those that will keep the supplement to a maximum of 20%.
 In some cases, they do so just for our readers.
+You can also use our searchable trips page to look for trips based on your specific criteria.

-But still, the question is, how to choose a tour?
+But still, the question is, how to choose a tour for solo travelers?

 Why Take an Escorted Tour as a Solo Traveler?